Kuba-Nowoszynski/Q8Camp/README.md

 - Image Storage: Utilize Cloudinary for efficient image management.

 ## How To Use
-Discover the world of camping on our Campground Platform by visiting our live version [here](https://your-campground-platform.herokuapp.com/).
-Whether you're an avid camper or a first-timer, our platform has something for everyone.
+Discover the world of camping on Q8 Camps by visiting live version [here](https://q8-camp.onrender.com/).
+Whether you're an avid camper or a first-timer, this platform has something for everyone.
 Explore, rate, and share your favorite campgrounds today.

-Experience camping in a whole new way with our feature-rich Campground Platform.
+Experience camping in a whole new way with feature-rich Campground Platform.
 From interactive maps to user reviews, this platform has everything you need to plan your next outdoor adventure.
 Join us now and embark on unforgettable camping experiences!